Tools of the trade

 ---

-This python script allows you to quick identify common etcd performance errors, review statistics, and easily review when errors have occurred so that you can quickly pinpoint if the problem is your underlying disks or point you to other areas that may be causing the issues.
+This python script allows you to quickly identify common etcd performance errors and review statistics and errors that have occurred so you can quickly pinpoint issues with your underlying disk or point you to towards other areas that may be causing the issue.

 You can find and download etcd-ocp-diag from github at: etcd-ocp-diag-script